Homemade and fresh: Coconut Milk

 MyMeatlessMondaysSumo's Sweet Stuffhttp://salttree.blogspot.com/

-10 responses to “Homemade and fresh: Coconut Milk”
+10 thoughts on “Homemade and fresh: Coconut Milk

 meanwhile, i regret to say, no coconuts in this simple market, but you may envy my cherries and strawberries, fresh from my improvised garden..i shall miss you, but i may come back with excerpts from my book…